ALLAN-DIP/diplomacy/docs/index.rst

 - Some integration interface to play with other server/client implementations, especially:

-  - a DAIDE server to play with DAIDE client bots
   - a webdiplomacy API to play with `webdiplomacy <http://webdiplomacy.net/>`_ server implementation

 .. toctree::